 As Americans’ views of marijuana evolved, interest renewed in industrial hemp and the environmental benefits of this renewable cash crop, alongside its industrial and wellness uses.
-Under a pilot program in the 2014 Farm Bill, which was then expanded and made permanent in the 2018 Farm Bill, industrial hemp was officially recognized as a separate plant, and the legal prohibition on hemp was lifted.
+Under a pilot program in the 2014 Farm Bill, which was then expanded and made permanent in the 2018 Farm Bill, industrial hemp was officially recognized as a separate plant and lifted the legal prohibition on hemp.
 This effectively re-legalized hemp at the federal level and has led to an explosion of the hemp industry coast to coast, as companies look to both turn a profit and benefit both consumers and the environment with hemp products that better their lives.

 Why is hemp farming good for the environment?
 In short, it supports good soil health, is easily recyclable and biodegradable, traps carbon from escaping into the atmosphere, offers a sustainable alternative to logging, and can be made into a potent biofuel that is a more eco-friendly alternative to fossil fuels.

 The hemp plant is tall and straight, with thin fans of leaves located mostly at the top of the plant.
 To anchor these stalky giants, hemp grows a large taproot that runs deep into the soil.
 This taproot is the basis for several of the environmental benefits of industrial hemp.

 First, well-rooted crops help control erosion.
 They help “fix” the ground, keeping dirt from being blown off by high winds or carried away by heavier rainfall.
 These deep taproots help make hemp more resistant to drought as well.
 This creates hardier crops that help preserve the land through dry, rough conditions.